top of page

 What are the Symptoms of Mites?

 In alpacas, mites cause itchy, scabby skin which typically first appears in between the toes, around the ankles or on the ears.
 If left untreated, this skin irritation can spread to the rest of the body.
 The affected alpaca(s) will be itchy, uncomfortable and scratch excessively.
 As symptoms worsen, poor fleece growth and/or hair loss is likely to occur.
 If battling mites for an extended time, alpacas can become malnourished and underweight.
 They may even cause self-injury through excessive itching, scratching and biting of the affected areas, which can lead to breaks in the skin and subsequent bacterial infections.
-In the photo, you can see a case of sarcoptic mites that has lead to fleece loss and skin damage.
+In the photo, you can see a severe case of sarcoptic mites that has lead to fleece loss and skin damage.

 How to Treat Mites